Trade directory · Bethel metro · Alaska

 Licensing Requirements

 Alaska does not require a general handyman license for jobs under $10,000.
-For electrical work, must hold Alaska Electrical Administrator License through Department of Commerce.
-For plumbing, need Alaska Master Plumber or Journeyman Plumber license.
+For electrical work exceeding basic repairs, must hold Alaska Electrical Administrator License requiring 8,000 hours experience and exam.
+Plumbing work requires Alaska Journeyman Plumber License with 4-year apprenticeship.
 Business license required through Alaska Department of Commerce.

 §2